KhronosGroup/ANARI-SDK/cts/README.md

 # CTS

-The Conformance Test Suite (CTS) is a python toolkit to test the ANARI implementation of different libraries/devices against a reference device.
+The Conformance Test Suite (CTS) is a python toolkit using [pybind11](https://github.com/pybind/pybind11) to test the ANARI implementation of different libraries/devices against a reference device.
 It contains the following features:
 -  Render set of known test scenes
 -  Image comparison “smoke tests”